firetix/vibe-coding-penetration-tester/README.md

 ## 🌟 Key Features

-- **Intelligent Vulnerability Discovery**: Uses LLMs (OpenAI and Anthropic Claude) to understand application context and identify potential security weaknesses (and your career weaknesses too)
+- **Intelligent Vulnerability Discovery**: Uses LLMs (OpenAI, Anthropic Claude, and local Ollama models) to understand application context and identify potential security weaknesses (and your career weaknesses too)
 - **Advanced Payload Generation**: Creates sophisticated test payloads tailored to the target application (more creative than your dating app profile)
 - **Context-Aware Testing**: Analyzes application behavior and responses to guide testing strategy (unlike your ex who never listened)
 - **Automated Exploit Verification**: Validates findings to eliminate false positives (we wish dating apps had this feature)